Helbec-Tech/.github/profile/README.md

 ---

 # 🧑‍💻 Tech Stack We Love

 Our tech stack depends on the type of projects we will be building but the most used ones are listed below.

-Frontend: React.js, Next.js, Tailwind CSS
+  Frontend: React.js, Next.js, Tailwind CSS.

-Backend: Node.js, Express
+  Backend: Node.js, Express.js, Django.

-Databases: MongoDB, PostgreSQL, Supabase
+  Databases: MongoDB, PostgreSQL, MySQL.

-Design & Tools: Figma, GitHub Projects, Notion, Slack/Discord
+  Design & Tools: Figma, Canva, Notion, Trello, Miro, GitHub Projects, Vite.

 ---

 # 🛠️ Workflows We Follow

-GitHub Flow → Branch → Commit → PR → Review → Merge
+GitHub Flow → Branch → Commit → PR → Review → Merge.

-CI/CD → Automated builds, tests, and deployments
+CI/CD → Automated builds, tests, and deployments.

-Agile Practices → Sprints, retros, and Kanban boards
+Agile Practices → Sprints, retros, and Kanban boards.

-Code Quality → Pull request reviews + automated checks
+Code Quality → Pull request reviews + automated checks.

 ---

 # 🌟 Our Goals
+Our goals are divided into short-term and long-term with clarity on what we want to achieve as a team🤼.

+### 💡 Short-Term

 1. Deliver 1 solid project each month.

-2. Gain real-world experience in teamwork and software development.

-3. Build a professional portfolio for every team member.
+2. Use Agile + Github workflows.

+3. Publish projects with professional documentation.

+4. Launch a team portfolio  website showcasing our work.

+### 💡 Long-Term

+1. Build projects that can be used beyond campus.

+2. Enter hackathons and tech competitions as a team.

+3. Grow reputation and present projects at tech events and pitch competitions.

-4. Grow Helbec into a recognized student dev organization.
+4. Grow into a team that's ready for internships and global opportunities.

 ---

 # 👨‍👩‍👧 Team Helbec

-A diverse team of 7 (2 females, 5 males) collaborating across multiple skill sets.
+A diverse team of 7 collaborating across multiple skill sets.
 Every project rotates responsibilities so everyone gains experience in different roles.